-In the ongoing multiple ascending dose portion of the Phase 1 trial, approximately 60 healthy volunteers are being randomized to receive CAT-2054 in soft gelatin capsules at daily doses ranging from 100 mg to 750 mg or placebo for 14 days.
+In the ongoing multiple ascending dose portion of the Phase 1 trial, 40 healthy volunteers were randomized to receive CAT-2054 in soft gelatin capsules at daily doses ranging from 100 mg to 750 mg or placebo for 14 days.
 Similar to the single ascending dose portion of the trial, the multiple ascending dose portion of the trial was designed to assess safety, tolerability and pharmacokinetics.